 1,796 people atttended the 85th Waffle Shop from Nov.
 18-21.
 Thank you, Dayton, for supporting us and so many good causes.
 It is our vocation to serve the people of our city.
 We hope you feel that way, too.
 Many best wishes to our many patrons for a joyous and grateful Thanksgiving!

-Our vision for Christ Episcopal Church in Dayton, Ohio is to continue to be an inclusive anchor in the heart of the downtown area that reflects, embraces, and responds to the various challenges of our human condition in the name of Jesus.
+The vision of Christ Church is to become an inclusive community that reflects, embraces, and responds to the mystery and challenges of the human condition, in the name of Jesus.

-Believing in someone is to trust in that person to be reliable.
-For instance, when a mother feeds her newborn child every day, the baby begins to learn that his/her mother will be there to provide nourishment.
-When a father holds his small baby wrapped in a warm blanket every night to gently rock the baby to sleep, that baby learns about another reliable source of comfort.
-These routine actions establish trust in others in the infant’s young mind.
+Believing in someone is to trust that person to be reliable.
+For instance, when a mother feeds her newborn child every day, the baby learns that her mother will be there to provide nourishment.
+When a father holds his child wrapped in a warm blanket every night to gently rock to sleep, the infant learns about another reliable source of comfort.

 In that same way, all of us learn to trust in God by our experiences with God’s people.